Anthony Ramos

 Biography

-Performance and media artist Anthony Ramos was among the earliest video artists to use the medium as a tool for mass media critiques and cultural documentation, and to examine media presentations of "truth."
-In his powerful but rarely seen video works of the 1970s, Ramos sought to combine art and activism, giving agency to marginalized individuals and communities.
+Anthony Ramos was among the earliest artists to use video as a tool for mass media critiques and cultural documentation, and to examine media presentations of "truth."
+In his powerful video works of the 1970s, Ramos combined art and activism, giving visibility to the experiences of marginalized groups, including Black Americans and those incarcerated for protesting the Vietnam War.
 In his earliest black-and-white video pieces, Ramos engaged in forceful, direct performances for the camera, often using physical endurance and actions to confront political issues.

 Ramos was born in 1944 in Providence, Rhode Island.
-He received an M.F.A. from the California Institute of the Arts, where he was assistant to Allan Kaprow.
+He received an M.F.A. from the California Institute of the Arts.
 Among his awards are a National Endowment for the Arts Visual Arts Fellowship and a Rockefeller Foundation Fellowship.
-In the 1970s Ramos was a video consultant for the United Nations and the National Council of Churches.
-In the 1980s, he lived in Paris where he was a Professor at the American Center, and oversaw the television cabling of ten blocks of Paris for the first time.
+In the 1970s, Ramos was a video consultant for the United Nations and the National Council of Churches.
+In the 1980s, he lived in Paris, where he was a Professor at the American Center, and oversaw the television cabling of ten blocks of Paris for the first time.
 He has also taught at Rhode Island School of Design, New York University, and the University of California at San Diego.

 Ramos lives in Eyguieres, France.